ritterchen123/dotfiles/README.md

 ### Syntax highlighting for these files

-If you edit this stuff, install [Dotfiles Syntax Highlighting](https://github.com/mattbanks/dotfiles-syntax-highlighting-st2) via [Package Control](http://wbond.net/sublime_packages/package_control)
+If you edit this stuff, install Dotfiles Syntax in Atom/Sublime